Are you keen to attend a “Cook-and-Dine” session with your spouse/partner? Would you like to host a session in your home? Here is how it’s done!

-Depending on how many dishes there are to prepare, participants are requested to arrive around 6.15pm.
+Depending on how many dishes there are to prepare, participants are requested to arrive by 6.00pm.
 The plan is to sit down for dinner before/around 8pm.
 Dinner is usually over by 10.30pm.
 In other words, each session is roughly 4 hours long.

 Before the session

 So that we can keep to this time frame, the dishes selected ought to take not longer than 90 minutes to prepare and to cook.
 Ingredients to be marinated or soaked can be prepared the night before.

 Once we agree on the dishes to cook, please let me have the recipes (electronic form preferred).
 When you provide the recipes in advance, I would be able to re-type them in a standardized and numbered format and print out copies for reference on the day itself.
 If necessary, copies could also be distributed electronically to all participants after the session.

 I can assist you with the buying of groceries if you like.
 By the way, in case there are not enough knives and chopping boards in your kitchen, it’s no trouble to ask the participants to bring their own.

 The host will introduce the dishes we will be preparing, and he/she will tell us what needs to be done.
 In “Brigade de cuisine” terms, he/she is like the “chef de cuisine” and each of us takes on the role of a “commis”.

 At the end of the session, we tally up the amount spent on groceries and split the costs evenly amongst those attending.
 As experienced in previous sessions, the hosts usually contribute pantry items which we need in small amounts e.g. herbs and spices, salt and pepper, so there is no need for additional purchases.

 So that the host is not overwhelmed by the amount of dirty dishes at the end of the session, we clean up as we work, and help tidy up the kitchen and dining area before we leave.